Introduction

 The Problem with Centralized AI

-The current landscape of artificial intelligence is defined by a small number of vertically integrated AI platforms that own the models, the data, and the distribution channels:
+The current landscape of artificial intelligence is defined by a small number of vertically integrated platforms that own the models, the data, and the distribution channels:

 - Centralized Control: Alignment, safety, and access policies are set unilaterally with limited transparency